Najiba-Haidari/react-starwars-api/README.md

+# React StarWars API demonstrating use of Hook, Router and Link

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.